 This way you’re more likely to create what your audience finds valuable.
 The only catch is we’re in a situation that we’ve never been in before (thanks to COVID-19).

 Even so, the CEO of Big Buzz, Wendy O’Donovan Phillips, emphasizes the need to gather data one way or another.
 She thinks, “it’s the job of every content marketer to gather data and provide direction.”

 So what did Wendy and her team do?
 Wendy shares, “we used programmatic surveys to gather data from thousands of leaders in the industries we served.
-[Based on the data gathered] we developed a webinar series and partnered with the major associations in the industries we served.”
+[Based on the data gathered] we developed a webinar series by using the best webinar software and partnered with the major associations in the industries we served.”

 The results?
 Amazing: 👏